Scripture's Sufficiency: God-Breathed Authority for Every Good Work

 Scripture Text

-3:14 But You remain in the things which You have learned and have been assured of, knowing from whom You have learned them.
+3:14 But as for you, continue in the things you have learned and firmly believed, since you know from whom you have learned them.

-3:15 From infancy, You have known the holy Scriptures which are able to make You wise for salvation through faith, which is in Christ Jesus.
+3:15 From infancy you have known the Holy Scriptures, which are able to make you wise for salvation through faith in Christ Jesus.

-3:16 Every Scripture is God-breathed and profitable for teaching, for reproof, for correction, and for instruction in righteousness,
+3:16 All Scripture is God-breathed and is useful for instruction, for conviction, for correction, and for training in righteousness,

-3:17 That each person who belongs to God may be complete, thoroughly equipped for every good work.
+3:17 So that the man of God may be complete, fully equipped for every good work.

 The God-breathed Scriptures are the sufficient authority that form, correct, and equip the servant of God.